-An example of a parent contract is in the appendix.
+An example of a parent contract is in the appendix on page 74, online at walsworthyearbooks.com/yearbooksuite and at yearbookhelp.com.

 While signing contracts, you may want parents to sign an emergency card for trips and out-of-school activities.
 This will come in handy while attending summer workshops or off-site activities, like a fall workshop.